Author has written 25 stories for The Music Man.

 I'm kind of shamelessly lifting the premise of the following vow from a wonderful author in another fandom, for which I apologize, but:

 I solemnly swear, so help me God, that Harold and Marian will never be anything but young, beautiful, happy, and in love in anything I will ever, ever write or imply or imagine, and everybody in their world gets their own happy ending (which is really, of course, a beginning!).
-The real world can be dark, messy, painful, inconstant, disappointing; from my point of view, that is exactly why we need a fictional place we can go where Happily-Ever-After really means just that and there are only peaceful, lovely nice things without end.
-Harold Hill and Marian Paroo have already suffered enough up until the very moment Harold was vindicated, and they have earned nothing less than the blissfully happy forever that I endeavor to create for them!
+The real world can be dark, messy, painful, inconstant, disappointing; from my point of view, that is exactly why we need a fictional place we can go where Happily-Ever-After really means just that and there are only peaceful, lovely nice things without end, because the wonderful thing about fiction is that it's always present tense.
+I believe Harold Hill and Marian Paroo have already suffered enough up until the moment that Harold was vindicated, and they have earned nothing less than the blissfully happy forever that I endeavor to create for them!

-Yeah, to say the least, I am not the sort of person who gets any sort of enjoyment from "tearjerkers".
+Yeah, so, to say the least, I am not the sort of person who derives any sort of enjoyment from "tearjerkers".
 I can take "poignant", to a degree, I guess, but I cannot handle "sad", with the exception of in backstory that is later redeemed with a happy ending.
 Romantic fanfiction is my sweet little escape from all the unpleasantness of real life, and I really don't want to read dark or unhappy stories about characters who are supposed to be living happily-ever-after!
-I write what I want to read, so I keep things decidedly on the lighter side. :) In fact I've found myself practically physically incapable of writing any kind of serious conflict with these characters, and don't even get me started on my refusal to believe that anyone (besides children) ages... but I accept my limitations with grace.
+I write what I want to read, so I keep things decidedly on the lighter side.
+I've found myself basically incapable of writing any kind of actual conflict between these characters (I did manage to write a petty little spat once, so I consider my quota fulfilled), and don't even get me started on my refusal to allow anybody to age (besides children, though only to a certain degree).

-I am well aware that some say that happily-ever-after fluff is dull and uninteresting or is the mark of an author who is unambitious and unskilled, but I hope I can challenge that notion with every story I write.
+I am well aware that some say that endless happily-ever-after fluff is dull and uninteresting, or is the mark of an author who is unambitious and unskilled, but I hope I can challenge that notion with every story I write. (...Also, anybody who believes that has got to be an incredibly unpleasant person, don't you think?)
 I'm trying to perfect the fine art of "fluff with substance" - or peanut butter and Fluff, for those of you who are familiar with the notoriously sticky sandwich.

-It seems like whenever I start writing something these days, it turns out to be about 5,000 words longer than I'd expected... my idea of a "short little vignette" just seems to get longer and longer over time!
+It seems like whenever I start writing something, it inevitably turns out to be about 5,000 words longer than I'd expected... my idea of a "short little vignette" just seems to get longer and longer over time!
 But that should be enough to let you know that my commitment to fluff does not mean a lack of commitment to story or character development :D

 I'm always writing at least a little bit, and I'm always in the market for new ideas, so watch this space!